 Affiliate cookies containing your unique affiliate ID are deposited on your reader’s website when they follow that link.
-Then, if they buy, the owner of the product or service is able to identify your affiliate ID from the affiliate cookie.
+Then, if they buy, the owner of the product or service can identify your affiliate ID from the affiliate cookie.

 When that happens – WHAM!
 You get paid a commission on that sale.

-If you are want to use affiliate links in your blog, here’s what you must know:
+If you want to use affiliate links in your blog, here’s what you must know: